mstream/purescript-json-schema/docs/src/assessing-the-type-of-compatibility-based-on-schemata-differences.md

 Maintaining backward and forward compatibility is important for minimizing disruption\
-and ensuring smooth transitions when updating JSON schemas.
+and ensuring smooth transitions when updating JSON schemata.

 ```mermaid
 flowchart LR